jaredevans/wordle-helper/README.md

 2. **Prepare a Word List**

    - The script expects a file named `list_wordles.txt` in the same directory, containing one five-letter word per line.
-   - You can get such lists from [The Wordle word list](https://github.com/tabatkins/wordle-list) or similar sources.

-   Example: